Student Code of Conduct and Community Standards

 1. Destroying, damaging, or misusing any property belonging to another;

-2. Destroying, damaging, misusing, reproducing, altering or defacing any student identification card, College-provided key or access card, residence hall key or access card, laboratory equipment, emergency phone, athletic equipment, or any material issued or owned by the College;
+2. Destroying, damaging, misusing, reproducing, altering or defacing any student identification card, University-provided key or access card, residence hall key or access card, laboratory equipment, emergency phone, athletic equipment, or any material issued or owned by the University;

-3. Destroying, damaging, or defacing any College building, facility or property;
+3. Destroying, damaging, or defacing any University building, facility or property;

-4. Impairing or otherwise hindering another’s use of a College material, service, or property.
+4. Impairing or otherwise hindering another’s use of a University material, service, or property.

 13. Sexual Misconduct